Pediatric Nurse

 Pediatrics at Randall Children’s Hospital on the campus of Legacy Emanuel

-Nurses can apply directly to several departments, including Randall Children’s hospital on the Legacy Emanuel campus.
+Nurses can apply directly to several departments, including Randall Children’s Hospital on the Legacy Emanuel campus.
 While there are general pediatrics residencies, nurses can also apply to acute care, the PICU, or the NICU.
 To apply, nurses must have less than one year of work experience and hold an RN license in Oregon or Washington.
 These residencies are paid employment, and there is no tuition.

 • Location: Portland, OR